It may seem as if the words “holiday” and “weight gain” are practically synonymous. But that doesn't have to be the case.

 Often we eat mindlessly while doing something else (like being the life of the holiday party).
 That practically guarantees weight gain.

-Other ways to eat mindfully, whether its the holiday season or not, are to not eat in front of the TV or on the go, adds McManus.
+Other ways to eat mindfully, whether it’s the holiday season or not, are to not “eat in front of the TV or on the go,” adds McManus.
+(Learn more about mindful eatinghere.)

 9. Weigh Yourself Regularly